hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

 1. Launch the Wii U Menu channel to return to the Wii U Menu
 1. Launch the [Homebrew Launcher](user-guide/vwii/browser-exploit)
 1. Launch Wuphax
-1. Press `B` to restore the Mii Channel
+1. Press `B` to restore the Mii Channel then wait until it says <code>Mii <wbr>Channel <wbr>restored!</code>
+ - You will be taken back to the Wii U Menu after a few seconds
  - If for some reason, you cannot restore your backup, you will need to [reinstall your Mii Channel](troubleshooting/recover-mii-channel)

 ### NAND Backup